What Is Link Building & Why Is It Important?

 Link building is a key factor in improving your SEO because search engines care about how many external websites are linking back to yours.
 The number of backlinks you have serve as a trust and authority signal to the search engines.

-These pages that have more value need to be made more visible and accessible to users, which is why search engines will bump up to their page rankings for more people to see.
+These pages that have more value need to be made more visible and accessible to users, which is why search engines will bump up their page rankings for more people to see.

 Link building strategies